One UI 6 Update

 On February 8, 2023, the Search Engine Tech Giant released its first Developer Preview of the new Android 14.
 As the company names the Android versions with a refreshing sweet name, the Android 14 is also known as ‘Upside Down Cake.’

-• One UI 6 beta program will likely be announced in August 2023.
-The stable version could be released publicly in October 2023, starting from the Galaxy S23 series.
+• One UI 6 beta program was announced on August 11, 2023.
+The stable version was released publicly on October 30, 2023, starting from the Galaxy S23 series.
 By the end of 2023, the stable update could be available on all eligible Galaxy devices.

 android 14 timeline